xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 inspection, and therefore for interpretation, critique, and modification.
 Above all, therefore, we seek out universal tools that we can understand and, where needed, customize to fit our own particular needs and contexts.
-These tools can be sourced from contexts as diverse as library infrastructure, web design, data science, and the production of critical editions.
+These tools can be sourced from diverse contexts like library infrastructure, web design, data science, and the production of critical editions.

-### 1.2 Store data in human-readable text streams.
+### 1.3 Store data in human-readable text streams.

 The file formats we use to store data have serious implications for anyone's ability to make use of that data in the future.
 As a format's